deespe/jadeHTML5boilerplate/README.md

 # jadeHTML5boilerplate
-[jadeHTML5boilerplate](https://github.com/deespe/jadeHTML5boilerplate) is the perfect template to start your layout in Jade template language > v1.0.
+[jadeHTML5boilerplate](https://github.com/deespe/jadeHTML5boilerplate) is the perfect template to start your layout in Jade template language > v1.0, especially for web apps.

 ## Description
 [jadeHTML5boilerplate](https://github.com/deespe/jadeHTML5boilerplate) has a mixin for conditional comments for Internet Explorers (IEs) and also additional tags for favicons, Apple iOS devices and Windows mobile devices.